National Resource for

 About Us

 “Characterizing protein complex structures, their interactions, and how they relate to biological functions is key to identifying, preventing and treating disease.
-The Resource for Native MS-guided Structural Biology will drive the development of innovative scientific instrumentation and computational tools to reveal the complex chemical structures of biomedically relevant molecules.
-We invite you to explore our website to learn more about our developing technologies and opportunities for training and collaboration.”
+The Native MS Guided Structural Biology Center is driving advancements in innovative scientific instrumentation and computational tools to reveal the complex chemical structures of biomedically relevant molecules.
+We invite you to explore our website to learn more about how our RM1 funding as a NIH Biomedical Technology Optimization and Dissemination (BTOD) Center provides opportunities for training and collaboration.”

 –Vicki Wysocki, Director

-We are building an integrated MS-based workflow for intact, native complexes, with state-of-the-art instrumentation and software that can answer the desired structural biology questions.
+We are optimizing an integrated MS-based workflow for intact, native complexes, with state-of-the-art instrumentation and software that can answer the desired structural biology questions.

 Collaboration

-Collaboration drives all aspects of the Resource.
-Advancing technologies and their applications for structural biology is fostered by collaborations with Industry Partners, Software Consultants, National Lab Partners, and researchers from across the globe.
+Collaboration drives all aspects of the Center.
+Advancing technologies and their applications for structural biology is fostered by collaborations with industry partners, university core facilities, software consultants, and researchers from across the globe.

 Team

-A leadership team coordinates all activities of the Resource, under the direction of Vicki Wysocki, with Resource personnel consisting of PhD scientists, postdoctoral researchers, and graduate students from The Ohio State University, Texas A&M, and West Virginia University.
+A leadership team coordinates all activities of the Center, under the direction of Vicki Wysocki, with Center personnel consisting of PhD scientists, postdoctoral researchers, and graduate students from The Ohio State University, Texas A&M, University of Michigan, and West Virginia University.

 Resources